Bobbo117/MQ135-Air-Quality-Sensor/README.md

 The A's are connected to Vcc (5 volts).

-The B's are connected to a board pin labeled A0 and to a fixed load resistor RL whose other end is connected to the ground pin of the board.
+The B's are connected to a board pin labeled A0 and to a fixed load resistor RL on the board whose other end is connected to the ground pin of the board.

 The following excerpt from the sensor datasheet specifies sensitivity characteristics.